iTwin/bis-schemas/Domains/ClassificationSystems/ClassificationSystems.remarks.md

 ###Classification

-a `Classification` element is a reference into a classificatio system for a specific classification key (or notation).
+a `Classification` element is a reference into a classification system for a specific classification key (or notation).

 - DgnCode for classifications is required to be in the form of (ClassificationTable.id, ClassificationName, CodeSpecId("Classification"))